imagines-nummorum/idea-graph-framework/docs/02_performance-and-scaling.md

-# IDEA: Graph Materialization & Performance Strategy (v0.1)
+# IDEA: Performance and Scaling

 > [!IMPORTANT]
 > **Architectural Status:** The infrastructure described in this document—specifically the **Postgres-as-Single-Source-of-Truth (SSoT)** and the automated **ETL Pipeline** — is currently a **conceptual design**.
 It serves as a roadmap for implementation and is not yet part of the active codebase.